matohawk/RequireJSIntroductionCourse/README.md

 **2. And RequireJS arrived?**

-   2.1 Javascript File and Module loader

-   * Load Javascript asynchronously

-   * Load with dependency management

-   * Help to structure your code
+   2.3 Optimize your JS code base

+   Use the task runner Grunt and requireJS Server Side r.js, optimize and concatenate JS files with dependency management

-   see code example
+   see code example, run grunt + node server.js in a command line tool to test this example